Aishwary2004Gupta/AI-Pictionary/README.md

 ---

-## License

-This project is licensed under [LICENSE_NAME].
-(Replace with your project's license if applicable.)

----

 ## Contributing

 Feel free to fork the repository and submit a pull request with your improvements or new features!

 ---

-## Contact

-For any issues or questions, please contact Aishwary Gupta at [Your Email/Contact Info].